MichaelELeonard/Python-API-Challenge/README.md

 <img src="Pics/Associated Hotels.png" width="689" height="726">

-## The hotel name and country of origin was added to the map as a hover message for each location.
+## The hotel name and country of origin was added to the map as a hover message.

 <br>